MuhammadBai/Assignment/README.md

 Replace `"your email address"` with your actual email.
 This email will be embedded in the public key as a comment, which is useful for identifying the key.

 Breakdown of the Command:
-`ssh-keygen`: This is the command used to generate SSH keys.
+`ssh-keygen`: This is the command used to generate SSH keys.<br>
 `-t ed25519`: Specifies the type of key to generate.
-Ed25519 is a modern, faster, and more secure option than RSA and is recommended for most cases.
+Ed25519 is a modern, faster, and more secure option than RSA and is recommended for most cases.<br>
-`-f ~/.ssh/do-key`: Specifies the filename and location where the key files will be saved.
+`-f ~/.ssh/do-key`: Specifies the filename and location where the key files will be saved.<br>
-`~/.ssh/`: The default folder where SSH keys are stored.
+`~/.ssh/`: The default folder where SSH keys are stored.<br>
-`do-key`: The name of the key file.
+`do-key`: The name of the key file.<br>
 `-C "your email address"`: Adds a comment to the key, often used for identifying the key with your email.

 If you're on Windows, PowerShell might not recognize the `~`.
 In this case, use the full path: